 Birthdays: Piero 'the Fatuous' de Medici, King Francis I of France-1494, H.L.
-Mencken, Maurice Chevalier, Ben Blue, Jesse Owens, Barry White, Alfred A. Knopf, Ian Holm is 87, Hans Zimmer, Rachael Ward, Michael Odaatje- author of The English Patient, Margaret Hamilton -"I'm mellllttinnng,,oooohh.."
-Joe Pantoliano “Joey Pants”, Jennifer Hudson is 38.
+Mencken, Maurice Chevalier, Ben Blue, Jesse Owens, Barry White, Alfred A. Knopf, Hans Zimmer, Rachael Ward, Michael Odaatje- author of The English Patient, Margaret Hamilton, Joe Pantoliano “Joey Pants”, Ian Holm is 88, Jennifer Hudson is 39.

 1910- Gustav Mahler’s Symphony # 8, The Symphony of a Thousand, premiered in Munich.

 1932- In his Thimble Theatre comic strip E.C.
 Segar introduced Popeye's perennial nemesis Bluto.

 1940- In southern France near Montignac a pet dog fell through a crack in the ground into an underground chamber.
 When four boys follow in to retrieve the dog they discover the Lascaux Caves Ice-Age paintings, where, a Stone Age man created some of the earliest artwork.